MediaComem/comem-archidep/ex/dns-configuration.md

 > it.
 This is because DNS records are cached for a time (the TTL you
 > configured), by all intermediaries and also by your machine.

-## :question: Adapt your server's hostname
+## :question: Optional: adapt your server's hostname

 When you originally ran your Microsoft Azure server, you were asked to [set a hostname](https://github.com/MediaComem/comem-archidep/blob/main/ex/azure-setup.md#exclamation-change-the-hostname-of-your-virtual-machine)